kvarak/dnd/docs/_Classes/sorcerer.md

 ### Elusive
-Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
-No attack roll has advantage against you while you aren't incapacitated.
+You are so evasive that attackers rarely gain the upper hand against you.
+No attack roll can have advantage against you while you aren't incapacitated.